ibrahimatay/Daily-Coding-Problem/README.md

 *This problem was asked by Google.*

 **Note:** I didn't solve with Java.
-Because Java with didn't use the pointer.
+Because didn't use the pointer.
 If you any people know, contact me.

 ***Day 7***